protontypes/open-sustainable-technology/README.md

 - [ECOSTRESS](https://ecostress.jpl.nasa.gov/) - The images acquired by ECOSTRESS are the most detailed temperature images of the surface ever acquired from space and can be used to measure the temperature of an individual farmers field and plants.
 - [carbon budget](https://github.com/wri/carbon-budget) - This model maps gross greenhouse gas emissions from forests between 2001 and 2015, gross carbon removals by forests between 2001, and the difference between them (net flux).
-- [treeseg](https://github.com/apburt/treeseg/) - Has been developed to near-automatically extract tree-level point clouds from high-density larger-area lidar point clouds acquired in forests.
+- [treeseg](https://github.com/apburt/treeseg/) - Developed to near-automatically extract tree-level point clouds from high-density larger-area lidar point clouds acquired in forests.
 - [fgeo](https://github.com/forestgeo/fgeo) - Analyze forest diversity and dynamics.
 - [fgeo.biomass](https://github.com/forestgeo/fgeo.biomass) - Calculate biomass with allometric equations from the allodb package and ForestGEO data.
-- [BIOMASS](https://github.com/umr-amap/BIOMASS) - R package for estimating aboveground biomass and its uncertainty in tropical forests.
+- [BIOMASS](https://github.com/umr-amap/BIOMASS) - An R package for estimating aboveground biomass and its uncertainty in tropical forests.
 - [forest](https://github.com/MetOffice/forest) - Forecast and Observation Research and Evaluation Survey Tool.
 - [SEPAL](https://github.com/openforis/sepal) - System for Earth Observation Data Access, Processing and Analysis for Land Monitoring.
 - [Forest Carbon database](https://github.com/forc-db/ForC) - Global Forest Carbon Database.